15 Jack Lord of the Flies Quotes With Page Numbers

 These quotes demonstrate how Jack is willing to do anything to gain power and authority, including appointing himself as chief without consulting the others and using intimidation tactics to make the others obey him.

-It also shows how Jack puts his needs before the group’s, as his desire for power gets in the way of the boys’ efforts to survive and get rescued.
+It also shows how Jack prioritizes his needs over the group’s, as his desire for power hinders the boys’ efforts to survive and get rescued.

 Jack From Lord of The Flies Character Analysis